deluksic/regl-insta-lines/README.md

 ## Highly extendable instanced line rendering in one draw call.
 Based on [Regl](https://github.com/regl-project/regl).

-Very loosely based on Rye Terrell's [Instanced Line Rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html), but it is a very good introduction.
+Loosely based on Rye Terrell's [Instanced Line Rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html), but it is a very good introduction.

 Features:
 - batch rendering of lines